maptime-ams/tracking_birds/maptime_gps-tracks_in_r.md

 ( bird_GU_time_pr <- round( prop.table(bird_GU_time, margin=1),2) )
 ```

-Follow-up steps in the analysis are often:
+Follow-up steps in the analysis are often to investigate if:

-- investigating whether the observed difference in habitat use between individuals are in fact large or that they are doing more or less the same;
+- the observed difference in habitat use between individuals are in fact large or that they are doing more or less the same;
-- investigating whether the selected has been selected is proportional to what is available.
+- the selected has been selected is proportional to what is available.

+And have a statistical angle, because the idea is to generalize the results to the
+population (not just the few birds that were tagged).
+So these questions are investigated
-These are statistical analyses.
-Here we will consider the second analysis.
+with statistical tools.
+Here we will consider the second question and show how it is commonly answered.

-This analysis requires to first make a subjective choice of what we consider to be
-'available' to these birds.
+This analysis requires to first make a subjective choice of what spatial domain we consider to be 'available' to these birds.
 And once that is done, a statistical test can be applied
 which compares the selected geographical units by the birds with the available
 area in each of the units (a test for goodness of fit; we use the chi-squared test in this case).